 The principles of a well-planned energy efficiency assessment in one area of an organisation can often be applied to similar sites, technologies or processes.

 Best practice energy efficiency assessments have several key components in common.

 Planning and resources

 The project plan for an energy efficiency assessment should detail the objectives and scope of the assessment.
-This includes the activities that will be undertaken, the timing of the assessment, the key personnel involved, the financial and technical resources required, expected deliverables, as well as potential risks and the strategies to manage them.
+This includes the activities that will be undertaken, timing, personnel, financial and technical resources, expected deliverables, as well as potential risks and the strategies to manage them.
 The plan should also outline actions to be taken post-assessment, including reporting on outcomes and timelines for tracking, reviewing and potentially undertaking future assessments.
 The assessment project plan often evolves as the project team is established.

 The amount and cost of energy use for the organisation can be a guide as to the level of resources dedicated to the assessments.

 The value of an energy efficiency assessment can be dramatically increased by seeking the input of stakeholders within the organisation.
 The necessary skill sets may exist within disparate parts of an organisation, which reinforces the need to use a team-based and company-wide approach.

 Ideas for energy efficiency improvements can be found at all levels of the organisation from shop floor operators through to corporate office.
 Relevant stakeholders also include the people who have influence over capital and operating budgets, people with the authority to make changes to processes and procedures, and people who have a role in implementing energy efficiency improvements.

 Energy efficiency assessors should include not only those with energy and process expertise, but also people external to the process who can provide alternative perspectives and encourage different ideas.
 A cross-silo approach to the assessment often results in more innovative solutions.